jtdaugherty/brick/README.md

  * Extensible widget-building API
  * User-customizable attribute themes
  * Type-safe, validated input form API (see the `Brick.Forms` module)
+ * Borders can be configured to automatically connect!

 Brick-Users Discussion
 ----------------------